eon01/awesome-chatgpt/README.md

 ## 📚 OpenAI GPT for Python Developers Book

-[OpenAI GPT for Python Developers](https://leanpub.com/openaigptforpythondevelopers/) - The art and science of developing intelligent apps with GPT-3, DALL-E, and other OpenAI tools.
+OpenAI GPT for Python Developers - The art and science of developing intelligent apps with GPT, DALL-E, and other OpenAI tools.
 A comprehensive and example-rich guide suitable for learners of all levels.
+Get the book on [Leanpub](https://leanpub.com/openaigptforpythondevelopers/) or [Amazon](https://amzn.to/3B4QfZq)

 <!-- [![OpenAI GPT for Python Developers](img/openai-gpt-for-python-developers.png)](https://leanpub.com/openaigptforpythondevelopers/) -->